puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 ### <a name="kots_download"></a>`kots_download`

 Downloads the currently installed source of a given Kots application from the admin console to the given directory.
+This task is a wrapper round `kubectl-kots download`.

 **Supports noop?** false